CoderBlac/WeJapa-DS-Capstone_Project/README.md

 # WeJapa-DS-Capstone_Project

 # Basic Data Exploration with pandas on Bikeshare Data
-_Basic Udacity project using pandas library in Python for their bikeshare data exploration._
+_Basic data science project using pandas library in Python for bikeshare data exploration._

 # Project Overview: